A PIONEERING SURVEY OF THE REMOTE RUVUMA RIVER

 As dawn broke on day two, the grey clouds were still there and a fine drizzle had started to fall.
 We decided there was nothing to do but push on, and although the morning was quietly passed paddling in light rain, by lunch the skies had cleared and the sun was out, a state of affairs we enjoyed for the next eight days.
 By late morning we encountered our first real rapids, an area of rocky cascades and wooded islands that required us to carry and float the canoes through the foaming waterways.
-Due to our need for eight days worth of supplies, and our expectation of long stretches with very shallow water, our canoes were open topped Canadian “Trapper” style.
+Due to our need for eight days worth of supplies, and our expectation of long stretches with very shallow water, our canoes were open-topped Canadian “Trapper” style.
 This meant they were not equipped to ride out areas of water that had the potential to spill over the canoe’s edge.
-With a full load this further limited their ability to run white-water since they sat low in the water.
-But our second day proved an excellent testing period as we began to appreciate the limits of their performance in various water conditions.
+With a full load, this further limited their ability to run white-water since they sat low in the water.
+But our second day proved an excellent testing period as we began to appreciate the limits of their performance in various water conditions along the Ruvuma.

 The Anvil of the Sun